tweedegolf/storage-abstraction/README.md

 ### Adapter function

-The only requirement for this type of adapter is that your module exports a function `createAdapter` that takes a configuration object or URL as parameter and returns an object that has the shape of the interface `IStorage`.
+The only requirement for this type of adapter is that your module exports a function `createAdapter` that takes a configuration object or URL as parameter and returns an object that has the shape or type of the interface `IStorage`.

 If you like, you can use the utility functions defined in `./src/util.js`.
 Also there is a [template](https://github.com/tweedegolf/storage-abstraction/blob/master/src/template_functional.ts) file that you can use as a starting point for your module.